dotCMS/plugin-content-import-export/README.md

 9. The CSV Separator Delimiter.
 This parameter indicates the character that is used to separate the values of the fields in each row in the csv file.

-10. The CSV Text Delimiter, this is if you use a " or ' or other symbol to indicate when a text end.
+10. The CSV Text Delimiter.
+This is if you use a " or ' or other symbol to indicate when a text end.

 11. The Publish property.
 Check it only if you want the process automatically publish the content that will be imported.